wssccc/ngscript/README.md

 >       //and will returned with a retval
 >       println("resume 1 = " + co.resume());
 >       println("coroutine status=" + co.status());
->       //the second resume has nothing returned but garbages
+>       //the second resume has nothing returned but garbage
 >       println("resume 2 = " + co.resume());
 >       println("coroutine status=" + co.status());
 >       //when trying to resume a coroutine which is already returned